nklenk/VineyardDashboard/README.md

 ## Raspberry Pi Prep

-It is probably best to [ssh](https://raspberrypi-guide.github.io/networking/connecting-via-ssh#:~:text=Enable%20SSH%20on%20the%20Raspberry%20Pi,-By%20default%2C%20SSH&text=To%20enable%20SSH%20via%20the,and%20enter%20sudo%20raspi%2Dconfig%20.) into the pi you are trying to update.
+It is best to [ssh](https://raspberrypi-guide.github.io/networking/connecting-via-ssh#:~:text=Enable%20SSH%20on%20the%20Raspberry%20Pi,-By%20default%2C%20SSH&text=To%20enable%20SSH%20via%20the,and%20enter%20sudo%20raspi%2Dconfig%20.) into the pi you are trying to update.
+Follow headerless setups

 ### install circuit python
 This enables the piboard to interact with its sensors.
 It takes a few steps to install.\